 Family Choice in Rents [24 CFR 960.253(a) and (e)]

-Once each year, the PHA must offer families the choice between a flat rent and an income-based rent.
+With the exception of non-public housing over income families, once each year, the Housing Authority of Danville must offer families the choice between a flat rent and an income-based rent.
 The family may not be offered this choice more than once a year.
-The PHA must document that flat rents were offered to families under the methods used to determine flat rents for the PHA.
+The Housing Authority of Danville must document that flat rents were offered to families under the methods used to determine flat rents for the Housing Authority of Danville.

 Switching from Flat Rent to Income-Based Rent Due to Hardship [24 CFR 960.253(f)]

-A family can opt to switch from flat rent to income-based rent at any time if they are unable to pay the flat rent due to financial hardship.
-If the PHA determines that a financial hardship exists, the PHA must immediately allow the family to switch from flat rent to the income-based rent.
+With the exception of non-public housing over-income families, a family can opt to switch from flat rent to income-based rent at any time if they are unable to pay the flat rent due to financial hardship.
+If the Housing Authority of Danville determines that a financial hardship exists, the Housing Authority of Danville must immediately allow the family to switch from flat rent to the income-based rent.

-Phasing In Flat Rents [Notice PIH 2017-23; 24 CFR 960.253(b)]

-When new flat rents requirements were implemented in 2014, HUD limited the increase for existing residents paying flat rent at that time to no more than 35 percent of the current tenant rent per year.
-In some cases, this meant that some residents had or will have their flat rents phased-in at the time of their annual recertification.
-To do this, PHAs conduct a flat rent impact analysis to determine whether a phase-in is or was necessary.
-For families whose flat rent is being phased-in, the PHA must multiply the family’s current rent amount by 1.35 and compare the result to the flat rent under the PHA’s policies.
-Families who have subsequently been admitted to the program or have subsequently selected flat rent will not experience a phase-in.

-Notice PIH 2017-23 requires that flat rents must be phased in at the full 35 percent per year.
-PHAs do not have the option of phasing in flat rent increases at less than 35 percent per year.

-Example: A family was paying a flat rent of $500 per month.
-At their annual recertification, the PHA has increased the flat rent for their unit size to comply with the new requirements to $700.
-The PHA conducted a flat rent impact analysis as follows:

-$500 x 1.35 = $675

-Since the PHA’s increased flat rent of $700 resulted in a rent increase of more than 35 percent, the PHA offered the family the choice to pay either $675 per month or an income-based rent.
-The flat rent increase was phased in.
-At their next annual recertification in November 2015, the PHA will again multiply the family’s current flat rent by 1.35 and compare the results to the PHA’s current flat rent.

 Chapter 7

 Requirements for Acceptable Documents

-Any family self-certifications must be made in a format acceptable to the PHA and must be signed in the presence of a PHA representative or PHA notary public.
+Any family self-certifications must be made in a format acceptable to the Housing Authority of Danville and must be signed in the presence of a PHA representative or PHA notary public by the family member whose information or status is being verified.

 EIV Income and IVT Reports

-The PHA will obtain income and IVT reports for annual reexaminations on a monthly basis.
+The Housing Authority of Danville will obtain income and IVT reports for annual reexaminations on a monthly basis.
 Reports will be generated as part of the regular reexamination process.

 Written Third-Party Verification [Notice PIH 2018-18]

-As verification of earned income, the PHA will require the family to provide the two most current, consecutive pay stubs.
+As verification of earned income, the Housing Authority of Danville will require the family to provide the two most current, consecutive pay stubs.
+At the Housing Authority of Danville’s discretion, if additional paystubs are needed due to the family’s circumstances (e.g., sporadic income, fluctuating schedule, etc.), the Housing Authority of Danville may request additional paystubs or a payroll record.

 Part II: Verifying FAMILY INFORMATION